armin-reichert/pacman/README.md

 .endStateMachine();
 ```

-Finally, each **ghosts** is controlled by its own instance of the following state machine:
+Finally, each ghost is controlled by its own instance of the following state machine:

 ```java
 beginStateMachine(GhostState.class, PacManGameEvent.class)